patrickbucher/learning-rust/diary.md

 improvements to be done to `ghbu`, which I've already written down.
 However, after working a month with Rust, I finally managed to write something useful.

+I had a closer look at two books in my shelf: _Rust Web Development_ and _Rust Server, Services, and Apps_.
+The former is a bit longer and uses the `warp` library for HTTP.
+The latter is shorter and uses the `actix` stack, and I decided to work through that book first, i.e. in May.

+In the evening, I finished the rustlings, some of which were rather mediocre and annoying.
+But at least I got a good glimpse into various topics.

 # Day 33 (2024-04-26)

 I decided to work with bare repositories in `ghbu`, which not only saves up to